-Exhaustive verification of the minimum configuration using UPPAAL.
-The results of the exhaustive verification of the minimum configuration architecture using UPPAAL model checker are tabulated in Table 1.
-To check that our system meets its requirements, we employ a monitor STA that monitors the sensor values, the respective DSS output, and the corresponding clock.
-The monitor automaton for $R1{Arch1}$ is shown in Fig. 11.
-As described, we start the monitoring clock s1 when the pulse sensor produces the data, marked by transition to L2 triggered by the synchronization channel and we stop the clock when a decision is produced by the cloud DSS.
+7.1.
+Exhaustive Verification of the Minimum Configuration Using UPPAAL we employ a monitor STA that monitors the sensor values, the respective DSS output, and the corresponding clock.
+The monitor automaton for $R1{Arch1}$ is shown in Figure 11.
+As described, we start the monitoring clock s1 when the pulse sensor produces the data, marked by the transition to L2 triggered by the synchronization channel, and we stop the clock when a decision is produced by the cloud DSS.
 Similar monitors have been employed for $R2{Arch1}$.
-We have used queries of the form A leads to B for our analysis